Creating A Password-Protected WordPress Site

-- Step two: Click on a relevant page that you want to change the settings.
+- Step two: Click on a relevant page where you want to change the settings.

-- Step three: Click on show more icon or the three-dotted icon symbol.
+- Step three: Click on the Show More icon or the three-dotted icon symbol.

 - Step four: Click on the password holders option.

 - Step five: Enter the passcode.
-And see now that you have passed what this page has become password-protected, and you can access the password anytime you weren’t alone.
+And see now that you have passed what this page has become password-protected, and you can access the password anytime you aren’t alone.

 Now, search for a class in the CSS formatted file that says something about password protection from here we have ep_password_protected_form as a class and we are to format this particular class for our customization.
 Enter the code snippet given below onto the class and click on Enter to see the changes made on the Password Providence area.